Kids' Inflatable Water Slides: Size Guide for Rental Fleets

 When expanding, consider adding a multi-element water play setup that combines slides, splash pads, and pools.
 These larger installations command premium rental rates at community events, HOA pool parties, and summer camp contracts.

-Children's units require tighter pre-rental inspection than adult equipment.
-Run through these checks before every deployment:
+Children's units demand stricter pre-rental checks than adult equipment.
+Focus on these kid-specific items before every deployment:

-• Water flow: Confirm hose connections are leak-free and spray coverage is even
+- Water flow check: Confirm hose connections are leak-free and spray coverage is even across the full slide lane

 Matching Slides to Event Types